 Call for Legislation to Support Black People in America

 Lynching is still not a federal crime in the United States, but advocates have been pushing for legislation that changes that.
 The energy around a bill to address this issue grew in the aftermath of the unjust murder of Ahmaud Arbery.

 In 2020, the Emmett Till Antilynching Act passed the House by a vote of 410 to 4 and was backed by 99 senators.
 Senators attempted to pass the bill by unanimous consent — which allowed one senator, Rand Paul of Kentucky, to essentially put a halt to the bill.

-You can call your elected officials and ask them to push for a successful passing of the Emmett Till Antilynching Act.
-Follow our guide for details on how to effectively and easily contact your elected officials.
+You can contact your elected officials and ask them to push for the successful passing of the Emmett Till Antilynching Act.